-(2.5) NOUNS AND OBJECTS
+(2.6) NOUNS AND OBJECTS

 Nouns are the "things" that your adventure will recognise.
 For example, BOOK, SWORD and so on.

-You should not be too confused by the fact that AC frequently requires you to define things both as nouns and as objects; once as a noun so that the adventure will recognise it, and then as an object so that the program can move it around and do things with it.
+GAC frequently requires you to define things both as nouns and as objects; once as a noun so that the adventure will recognise it, and then as an object so that the program can move it around and do things with it.
 For example, SWORD is defined as a noun, but since you may wish to pick it up during your adventure, you must also define it as an object.
-Another example makes clear another point.
-If you adventure requires you to light a lamp, LAMP must be defined as a noun, and you must also define two objects, AN UNLIT LAMP and A LIT LAMP.
+A further example makes clear another point; if your adventure requires you to light a lamp, LAMP must be defined as a noun, and you must also define two objects, AN UNLIT LAMP and A LIT LAMP.

-When you press N on the main menu, the prompt EDIT NOUNS will appear.
+When you press N from the main menu, the prompt \ EDIT NOUNS \ will appear.
 Apart from this, the procedure for entering and editing nouns is exactly the same as that for editing verbs.
-(2.2)
+(2.3)

-When you press O on the main menu, the prompt WHICH OBJECT NUMBER? will appear.
+When you press O from the main menu, the prompt "Which object number ?...." will appear.

-You should then enter a number from 1 to 255 followed by RETURN.
-You will then see the prompt "OBJECT # IS....".

-You can then enter the object description of up to 255 characters followed by RETURN.
-This will produce the prompt "Starts in room #".
-Enter the location number of the room you wish this object to start off in.
-The prompt asking for the weight will then appear.
+You should then enter a number n from 1 to 255 followed by RETURN.
+You will then see the prompt "Object number n is...".
+You may then enter the object description consisting of up to 255 characters followed by RETURN.
+This will produce the prompt "Starts in room number...".
+Enter the number of the room you wish this object to start in, or press RETURN.
+Pressing RETURN will assign the object to room zero, a special room which cannot be travelled to, and which contains "dead" and "unborn" objects.
+For example, a piece of cake once eaten will be assigned to room zero.

+The prompt "and weighs...." will then appear.
 Enter the weight you wish to allocate to this object and press RETURN.

-If the start room number remains at zero, the object is assigned to ROOM ZERO; a special room which cannot be travelled to, which contains "dead" and "unborn" objects.
-For example, a piece of cake once eaten will be assigned to room zero.
+"

+"

+"

-ESCAPE will return you to the main menu.
+will return you to the main menu.

-More information about the use of nouns and objects can be found in section (2.7) CONDITIONS.
+More information about the use of nouns and objects can be found in section (2.8) CONDITIONS.

-(2.6) ADVERBS
+(2.7) ADVERBS

-In AC adverbs are used for two sorts of things.
-Firstly to describe the precise way a verb is used.
-For example, MOVE SLOWLY or PUT DOWN GENTLY.

-Secondly they are used to differentiate between similar nouns.
-For example if your adventure has three differently coloured boxes, the adverbs will specify the colours, RED, GREEN etcetera.
+In the GAC adverbs are used for two sorts of things; firstly to describe the precise way a verb is used, i.e. "move slowly" or "put down gently", and secondly they are used to differentiate between similar nouns.
+For example, if your adventure has three differently coloured boxes, the adverbs will specify the colours; RED, GREEN etc.

-On pressing A on the main menu, the prompt EDIT ADVERBS will appear.
+On pressing A from the main menu, the prompt \ EDIT ADVERBS \ will appear.
 Apart from this the procedure for entering and editing adverbs is exactly the same as that for editing verbs and nouns.

-More information on the use of adverbs can be found in section (2.7) CONDITIONS.
+More information on the use of adverbs can be found in section (2.8) CONDITIONS.

-(2.7) CONDITIONS
+(2.8) CONDITIONS

-When using AC the conditions form the internal commands that simulate decision making processes within the game.

-All the terms you have specified and the data you have entered is now drawn together to form the structure of your adventure.
+When using GAC the conditions form the internal commands that simulate decision-making processes within the game.
+All the terms you have specified and the data you have entered is now drawn together to form the structure for your adventure.